Tulsa Ports: Tulsa Port of Inola

 On May 22, 2023, an Enel subsidiary announced the Tulsa Port of Inola as the future site of one of the largest solar cell and panel manufacturing plants in the U.S. Enel expected to invest over $1 billion in the 1.5 million square foot facility, creating 1,000 permanent jobs by 2025, with the possibility of creating another 900 in a second phase.
 Oklahoma officials called this the biggest economic development project in the state's history.
-However, as of May of 2025, those plans remained on hold.
+However, as of May 2025, those plans remained on hold.

-But an even larger development came about in May of 2025, when a $4 billion aluminum plant was announced for the Port.
+But an even larger development came about in May 2025, when a $4 billion aluminum plant was announced for the Port.
 Emirates Global Aluminium, a UAE company, said their facility would cover more than 350 acres at the Port, would produce billets and sheet ingots of high-purity aluminum and foundry alloys, and would be the largest such facility in the United States.
+U.S.-based Century Aluminum joined the project in January 2026 with a 40% stake.
+This will be the first primary aluminum plant (starting with raw alumina) to be constructed within the U.S. in almost five decades, and will likely foster barge traffic to the Port.
+In early February, 2026, Bechtel was selected for preliminary engineering.
+In late February, the parties behind the facility signed an agreement with an aluminum fabricator, U.S. Aluminum Company, to utilize the raw aluminum.
+This could result in that company building a facility at the port, and taking the aluminum in melted form to produce finished products.
+However, the entire project was called into question in June 2026 by a lawsuit from the Oklahoma Attorney General over possible environmental issues.